karatelabs/karate/karate-core/README.md

 `beforeStart` | default `null`, an OS command that will be executed before commencing a `Scenario` (and before the `executable` is invoked if applicable) typically used to start video-recording
 `afterStart` | default `null`, an OS command that will be executed after a `Scenario` completes, typically used to stop video-recording and save the video file to an output folder
 `videoFile` | default `null`, the path to the video file that will be added to the end of the test report, if it does not exist, it will be ignored
+`httpConfig` | optional, and typically only used for remote WebDriver usage where the HTTP client [configuration](https://github.com/intuit/karate#configure) needs to be tweaked, e.g. `{ readTimeout: 120000 }`
 `webDriverUrl` | see [`webDriverUrl`](#webdriverurl)
 `webDriverCapabilities` | see [`webDriverCapabilities`](#webdrivercapabilities)
 `webDriverPath` | optional, and rarely used only in case you need to append a path such as `/wd/hub` - typically needed for Appium (or a Selenium Grid) on `localhost`, where `host`, `port` / `executable` etc. are involved.